1AlbertChen/nbody/README.md

 # N-Body Simulation

-This is an n-body simulation visualizer using C and Python.
+This is an n-body simulation visualizer written using C and Python.
 It implements [Barnes-Hut Algorithm](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) to simultate an open or globular star cluster.
+This repository is the edited version of a final project I did with my friends Paul Clarke and Matthew Kennedy for a computational physics class at Northwestern University in 2020.

 ## Examples
 ![Alt Text](demo/globular_gif.gif)